- Pro Video

 - A/V Presentation

 In the decade spanning 1990 to 2000, when video games were just beginning to enter the phase of legitimacy they now enjoy, I was a contender in the gaming industry.
-I wrote for the now defunct GamePro Magazine, at the time the world’s largest video-game magazine, under the nom de plume of “Scary Larry.”
+I wrote for the now defunct GamePro magazine, then the world’s largest video-game magazine, under the nom de plume of “Scary Larry.”
 If you knew anything about video games back then, you knew GamePro, and if you knew GamePro, you knew me.

 But as time marched forward, I moved across the aisle into video-game marketing and branding, where I landed a gig as Editorial Director for The Pokémon Company.
 I got to see video games from a whole new perspective, and appreciated the skill and dedication that went into creating them.
 I also got to interact with the developers, marketing, advertising, and sales divisions from various gaming companies, and saw firsthand what it was like to build a product from the ground up.